November 3, 2025

 Hearing is an effortless act that happens involuntarily.
 It is simply our senses perceiving a sound.
 Listening is choosing to hear something and focusing on it.
 Let’s check out an example when both are used.

-Say there is maintenance work being done at your office, but you didn’t read the email giving you a heads up.
-You are minding your own business, working, and you hear a noise that sounds like a dentist tool.
+Say there is maintenance work being done at your office, but you didn’t read the email giving you a heads-up.
+You are minding your own business, working, and you hear a noise that sounds like a dentist's tool.
 Because it was unintentional and you weren’t deliberately paying attention, your senses picking up on the noise is an example of hearing.
 However, after you heard it once and became curious, you started listening to the sound to identify it.
 You hear it again, and with the help of your focus and attention, you can interpret the sound and identify that it was a drill.

 Hearing is technically a part of listening.
 Adding attention and interpretation just takes it a step further.

-New information is constantly being tossed around and if you aren’t paying attention, you might miss something that could affect you in the long run.
+New information is constantly being tossed around, and if you aren’t paying attention, you might miss something that could affect you in the long run.
 Relationships, personal and professional, thrive on effective communication, and listening is a key factor.

 Oddly enough, there is more than one way to listen.
 In fact, there are quite a few.